Influence of agent's self-disclosure on human empathy

-Next, the experiment supported the second hypothesis in that the appearance factor did not affect the promotion of empathy through self-disclosure when interacting with the agent.
+The way to improve the relationship between humans and anthropomorphic agents is to have humans empathize with the agents.
+This idea is supported by several previous studies\cite{Gaesser13,Klimecki16}.
+Human empathy for agents is a necessary component for agents to be used in society.
+When agents are able to take an appropriate approach to human empathy, humans and agents can build a trusting relationship. \\ In this study, the experiments were conducted to investigate the conditions necessary for humans to empathize with anthropomorphic agents.
+We focused on agent appearance and agent self-disclosure as factors that influence human empathy.
+The purpose of this study is to investigate whether humans can elicit more empathy when they make a self-disclosure related to a particular situation in an interaction with an empathy agent.
+For this purpose, we formulated two hypotheses and analyzed the data obtained from the experiments. \\ The results supported H1 in that, among the three types of self-disclosure (high-relevance self-disclosure, low-relevance self-disclosure, no self-disclosure) from the empathy agent, high-relevance self-disclosure is most likely to facilitate empathy, and no self-disclosure suppresses empathy.
+We hypothesized that empathy was facilitated only by high-relevance self-disclosure and that empathy suppressed no self-disclosure.
+However, low-relevance self-disclosure suppressed empathy. \\ Next, the experiments supported H2 in that in interacting with agents, appearance factors have little impact on promoting empathy through self-disclosure.
 So far, appearance and self-disclosure have been studied for human empathy.
-There is a reason for the choice of appearance we used this time.
-In the scenario of this experiment, we adopted a body structure similar to that of humans on the premise that the agent is doing the same work as humans.
+There is a reason for the choice of the appearances we used this time.
+For both of the agents, we adopted a body structure similar to that of humans on the premise that the agents were doing the same work as humans.
 It should be noted that there was no interaction between appearance and self-disclosure for an experiment in which different models were prepared for the appearance but the conditions for self-disclosure were set.
-However, there is a possibility that the result is possible only under this condition, so appearance must be further examined.

-In addition, since the scenario of self-disclosure in this experiment was related to work, content related to work was added to the relevant self-disclosure, and hobby-related content was added to the nonrelevant self-disclosure.
-The video time was adjusted by adding weather stories and land stories without self-disclosure.
-However, in discussing whether or not such self-disclosure is related to the scenario used, the results may change depending on how much it is related.
-By conducting a preliminary experiment to verify the relevance to the self-disclosure scenario and verifying the degree of self-disclosure in the same way, it was judged that there was no problem in this experiment.